San Jose, California Population 2020

-San Jose is the third-largest city in California and the 10th largest in the United States.
+San Jose is the third-largest city in the state of California and the 10th largest in the United States.
 It is also the largest city in Northern California, located in the greater Bay Area.
 The population of San Jose just passed the 1 million mark in 2014.

-It is estimated that San Jose, California surpassed the one million mark in 2014, reaching an estimated population of 1,000,536, according to the California Department of Finance.
+It is estimated that San Jose, California surpassed the one million mark in 2014, reaching a current estimated population of 1.03 million.
 The larger urban area has an estimated population of 1.89 million, with a metropolitan population of 1.97 million.
 The San Jose-San Francisco-Oakland, CA Combined Statistical Area (CSA) has a much larger population of 8.37 million.

 The largest Hispanic group was Mexicans, accounting for 28.2% of the city's population, followed by Salvadorans (0.7%), and Puerto Ricans (0.5%).

-Around 44% of the population has a religious affiliation, with the largest being the Roman Catholic Church (26%).
-About 3.8% of the population practices an Eastern religion, which is seven times the national average.
+Around 44% of the population has a religious affiliation, with the largest proportion being the Roman Catholic Church (26%).
+About 3.8% of the population practice an Eastern religion, which is seven times the national average.
 About 1% of the population adheres to Islam.

 San Jose History

-The San Jose area was first inhabited by groups of Ohlone Native Americans.
+Groups of Ohlone Native Americans first inhabited the San Jose area.
 The first European settlement began with Franciscan missions established in 1769.
 San Jose was founded as Pueblo de San Jose de Guadalupe (for Saint Joseph) in 1777 as a farming community.

 San Jose Population Growth